 Medicines Containing Drugs or Psychotropic Substances

-A circular from Qatar’s Supreme Council of Health addressed to all embassies contains the procedures and regulations to be followed while carrying medicines containing either drugs or psychotropic substance by patients coming to Qatar or departing from here for their personal use.
+A circular from Qatar’s Supreme Council of Health addressed to all embassies contains the procedures and regulations to be followed while carrying medicines containing either drugs or psychotropic substances by patients coming to Qatar or departing from here for their personal use.

 Here are the main extracts from the circular: